 Held at The Valley, the event showcased the great opportunities offered by Young Greenwich, which Charlton Athletic Community Trust (CACT) delivers on behalf of RBG.
-Simultaneously, Young Greenwich helped the Charlton Athletic FC striker to raise awareness for Cancer Research UK.
+Simultaneously, Young Greenwich helped Charlton Athletic's Taylor to raise awareness for Cancer Research UK.

-Complemented by the clear skies and hints of pink for Pink October, Young Greenwich had a variety of activities including badge making and soft archery along with music and entertainment.
+Complemented by the clear skies and hints of pink for the day, Young Greenwich had a variety of activities including badge making and soft archery along with music and entertainment.

 The event was also attended by Charlton forward Chuks Aneke, who played FIFA with the young people at Valley Central Youth Hub.
-Guests from RBG also visited Young Greenwich Day, including Leader Danny Thorpe, Cllr Ivis Williams, David Pinson and David Borland, plus Steven Whitmore (Oxleas NHS Foundation Trust).
+Guests from RBG also visited Young Greenwich Day, including Leader Danny Thorpe, Councillor Ivis Williams, David Pinson and David Borland, plus Steven Whitmore of the Oxleas NHS Foundation Trust.

 Young Greenwich Day was also attended by young people from Short Breaks, a programme run by CACT which delivers fun, positive experiences for children and young people with disabilities.
 Derby County Community Trust also brought a group of young people to get the Young Greenwich Day experience.

 "We do a lot of work with Charlton Athletic and CACT.
 Young Greenwich Day is a great example for CACT to demonstrate all of the amazing work that's happening across our community.
 It's great to come down and see the quality of work that happens here with young people and families in particular."